Tan-group/FebRNA/README.md

 gcc cgRNASP-Feb.c -lm -o cgRNASP-Feb gcc reconstruction.c -lm -o reconstruction

-# Run in the excample dir
+# Run in the example dir
 python ./FebRNA.py (or python3 ./FebRNA.py)
 (in the file directory depending on the installed Python version) .
 ```